The Department of Human Services & Rehabilitation consists of four distinct but related masters and undergraduate programs.

 The program is designed to meet national standards in human services education

 As a completion program for existing licensed Registered Nurses, graduates earn a Bachelors of Science degree in Nursing upon completion.
 The program combines practical applied hands-on field work with rigorous academic coursework at an accredited regional four year university.
-The RN-BSN program fills an important role in meeting the increasing need for highly trained and educated nurse professionals in communities throughout Washington State.
+The RN-to-BSN program fills an important role in meeting the increasing need for highly trained and educated nurse professionals in communities throughout Washington State.

 Rehabilitation Counseling is a systematic process that assists persons with physical, sensory, mental, developmental, cognitive, and emotional disabilities while emphasizing the holistic nature of human function.